 “To completely analyse what we do when we read would almost be the acme of the psychologist’s achievements, for it would be to describe very many of the most intricate workings of the human mind” Margaret J. Snowling, The Science of Reading: A Handbook

-With the vast amount of content that is being produced on a daily basis this is becoming a bigger and bigger challenge for anyone wanting to be heard.
-So, understanding how we read can be key in determining what content works and how it can most effectively be delivered to the desired audience.
+With the vast amount of content produced on a daily basis, this is becoming a bigger and bigger challenge for anyone wanting to be heard.
+So, understanding how we read can be vital in determining what content works and how to deliver it most effectively to the desired audience.

 Reading imparts knowledge in a condensed visual way within a given context.
 It educates.

-Reading is a complex “cognitive process” of decoding symbols in order to construct or derive meaning (reading comprehension).
-Reading is a means of language acquisition, communication, and of sharing information and ideas.
+Reading is a complex “cognitive process” of decoding symbols to construct or derive meaning (reading comprehension).
+Reading is a means of language acquisition, communication, and sharing information and ideas.